Categorical models for equivariant classifying spaces: Categorical universal equivariant principal bundles

 \end{proof}

 In particular, let $\sA = \tilde{X}$ for a left $G$-space $X$.
-Then the given action of $G$ on the object space $X$ and the diagonal action of $G$ on the morphism space $X\times X$ give a left $G$-action on the category $\tilde{X}$. \myref{action2} shows that the left $G$ and right $\PI$-action on $\sC\!at_G(\tilde X,\tilde{\PI})$ give it an action by $\GA$.
-Explicitly, the conjugation left action by $G$ and the evident right action by $\PI$ on the object space $\sU(X,\PI)$ induce diagonal actions on the morphism space $\sU(X,\PI)\times \sU(X,\PI)$, and these specify left $G$ and right $\PI$-actions on $\sC\!at_G(\tilde X,\PI)$ that satisfy the commutation relation required for a $\GA$-action.
+Then the given action of $G$ on the object space $X$ and the diagonal action of $G$ on the morphism space $X\times X$ give a left $G$-action on the category $\tilde{X}$. \myref{action2} shows that the left $G$ and right $\PI$-action on $\sC\!at(\tilde X,\tilde{\PI})$ give it an action by $\GA$.
+Explicitly, the conjugation left action by $G$ and the evident right action by $\PI$ on the object space $\sU(X,\PI)$ induce diagonal actions on the morphism space $\sU(X,\PI)\times \sU(X,\PI)$, and these specify left $G$ and right $\PI$-actions on $\sC\!at(\tilde X,\PI)$ that satisfy the commutation relation required for a $\GA$-action.

 Specializing further to $X=G$, we have the following equivariant elaboration of \myref{silly}.
 We change the group $G$ there to the group $\sU(G,\PI)$ here and remember that the product on $\sU(G,\PI)$ is just the pointwise product induced by the product on $\PI$, with no dependence on the product of $G$.
-We identify the chaotic right $\sU(G,\PI)$-category with object space $\sU(G,\PI)$ with the category $\sC\!at(\tilde G,\tilde \PI)$.
+Ignoring the group action, we may identify the chaotic right $\sU(G,\PI)$-category with object space $\sU(G,\PI)$ with the category $\sC\!at(\tilde G,\tilde \PI)$.
+The following lemma identifies group actions.
 Remember that $\PI$ is a subgroup of $\sU(G,\PI)$.

 \begin{lem}\mylabel{silly2} The isomorphism of right $\sU(G,\PI)$-categories

 is an isomorphism of $\GA$-categories, where the $G$-action on both source and target categories is given by the conjugation action on the object space $\sU(G,\PI)$ and the resulting diagonal action on the morphism space $\sU(G,\PI)\times \sU(G,\PI)$. \end{lem} \begin{proof} Since $\mu$ is an isomorphism and a $\PI$-map, we can and must give the source category the unique $G$-action such that $\mu$ is a $G$-map.
 Since $\mu$ is the identity map on object spaces, the action must be the conjugation action on the object space.
 On an element $(\be,\al)$ of the morphism space, we must define